GitOps Repository Structures and Patterns Part 6: Example Repositories

 - Source: fluxcd/flux2-kustomize-helm-example

-Figure 3: Repo structure of flux2-customize-helm-example
+Figure 3: Repo structure of flux2-kustomize-helm-example

 After these non-trivial examples in the context of Argo CD, our practical insight into the world of Flux begins with a positive surprise: No preliminary considerations or external tools are required for installation here.
 The Flux CLI brings a bootstrap